vga-team/gwf-vis_get-started/mesh_example/README.md

 In this MESH example, the raw dataset is stored in the `raw` directory as a GIT submodule.

 ## Workflow

+1. Make sure the GIT submodule is checked out.
+If not, it can be checked out by using `git submodule update --init --recursive`.
 1. Install the dependencies.
 A `requirement.txt` is provided.
 1. Run `process_data.py`.
 It would generate a `mesh.gwfvisdb` file in the `out` directory.
 1. Run `generate_vis.py`.
 It would generate a `mesh.vgaconf` file in the `out` directory.